-New England native and 23-year coaching veteran Tory Verdi was named the 11th women's basketball head coach at the University of Massachusetts on April 9, 2016.
+New England native and 25-year coaching veteran Tory Verdi was named the 11th women's basketball head coach at the University of Massachusetts on April 9, 2016.

-It was a record campaign for the Maroon and White in 2019-20, a year to be remembered for a slew of team and individual performances.
-The squad tied a program record with 20 wins, set a new top mark with an 11-game winning streak and finished tied for fourth place in the Atlantic 10 Conference, the highest under the league’s current alignment.
+The 2019-20 season featured a slew of team and individual superlatives.
+UMass tied a program record with 20 wins, set a new top mark with an 11-game winning streak and finished tied for fourth place in the A-10, the highest under the league’s current format.
 Massachusetts hosted, and won, an A-10 Tournament game at the Mullins Center for the first time since 1998, en route to the league Quarterfinals.

-Hailey Leidel capped off one of the most memorable careers in UMass history, becoming the first Minutewoman to accumulate 1,800 points, 600 rebounds and 200 assists and finishing just 18 points from surpassing the career scoring record.
-Leidel helped amass the most wins in a four-year stretch since 2001 and, along with junior Sam Breen, was named to the Atlantic 10 All-Conference Second Team.
+Hailey Leidel became the first Minutewoman to accumulate 1,800 points, 600 rebounds and 200 assists and finished just 18 points from surpassing the career scoring record.
+Leidel helped amass the most wins in a four-year stretch since 2001 and, along with Breen, was named to the Atlantic 10 All-Conference Second Team.
 Leidel also received an All-Academic Team nod.

 Verdi arrived in Amherst with a head coaching record of 72-61 after spending four seasons at Eastern Michigan University.
-His teams advanced to the 2015 and 2016 Women's National Invitation Tournament, including a Round of 16 appearance, and the Mid-American Conference Championship Game in 2015.
+His teams advanced to the 2015 and 2016 WNIT, including a Sweet Sixteen appearance, and the Mid-American Conference Championship Game in 2015.

 Under Verdi, the 2015-16 MAC West Division preseason favorite Eagles made their mark in the EMU record books.
-Defensively, the team totaled the fourth-most rebounds in a single season (1,364), while the team ranks seventh all-time in blocks (92) and third in steals (386).
+Defensively, the team totaled the fourth-most rebounds in a single season (1,364), along with seventh all-time in blocks (92) and third in steals (386).

 EMU's high-tempo offense poured in 2,445 points, the third-most in a single season in school history, along with dishing out 435 assists, good for seventh-most.
 Additionally, the Eagles converted 218 three-pointers, ranking fourth all-time and marking the third consecutive season in which EMU has made 200 or more triples.

-Verdi spent the 2010-11 and 2011-12 seasons as the top assistant at the University of Kansas.
+Verdi spent the 2010-11 and 2011-12 seasons as the top assistant and recruiting coordinator at the University of Kansas.
 The Jayhawks advanced to the 2012 NCAA Sweet Sixteen and the 2011 WNIT Second Round.